Google Cloud Storage

 The Google Cloud Storage connector uses OAuth 2.0 credentials for authentication and authorization.

-Credentials*
+Credentials file*

 The Google Cloud connector uses OAuth 2.0 credentials for authentication and authorization.
 Create a secret containing these credentials or select one already created.

-To find the Google Cloud credentials file, go to Settings>Interoperability.
+To find the Google Cloud credentials file, go to Settings > Interoperability.

 Scroll down to the Service Account area.